met4citizen/Hypergraph/README.md

 hypergraph, it is replaced with a new subhypergraph having the form of the right-hand side pattern `(x,v,u)(y,v,z)(v,v,u)`.

-Sometimes the matches overlap.
-For example, when using the previous rule with the initial state `(1,1,2)(2,2,3)(3,3,4)`, we can find two overlapping matches `(x=1,y=2,z=2,u=3)` and `(x=2,y=3,z=3,u=4)`.
+Sometimes matches overlap.
+For example, when using the previous rule with the initial state `(1,1,2)(2,2,3)(3,3,4)`, there are two overlapping matches `(x=1,y=2,z=2,u=3)` and `(x=2,y=3,z=3,u=4)`.

-One way to resolve this conflict is to pick just one of the matches according to some ordering scheme and ignore the other (single-way evolution).
+One way to resolve the conflict is to pick just one of the matches according to some ordering scheme and ignore the other (single-way evolution).
 Another approach is to rewrite the two overlapping matches (critical pair) by allowing the system to branch (multiway evolution).